 PHONE 1300 206 309

-Services are flexible and accessible, with both in-clinic and outreach support available across Newcastle, Lake Macquarie, Maitland, and Port Stephens.
-Each PBSP is delivered by a qualified practitioner with expertise in behavioural assessment, intervention design, and team training.
+Services are flexible and accessible, with clinic-based and outreach support available across Newcastle, Lake Macquarie, Maitland, and Port Stephens.
+Each Positive Behaviour Support Plan is developed by a qualified practitioner with experience in behavioural assessment, intervention planning, and the training of support teams to promote consistent and effective implementation.

 Dedicated to helping individuals lead more independent and meaningful lives, Billie brings empathy, evidence-based practice, and collaborative expertise to deliver empowering behaviour support.